November 17, 2011

 When City of Ottawa officials decided to increase their planned OC Transpo Articulated Bus Garage capacity from 192 buses to 252, they faced resistance from the neighboring community.

-Needed effective and economical sound absorption
+City needed effective and economical sound absorption to reduce traffic noise

 Easy to install without costly lifting equipment